+39 339 1017628

 Contemporary Rome

-On top of that, Rome offers the best and most complete Gallery of Modern Art of the Country , displaying masterpieces by Klimt, Van Gogh, Monet, Boccioni, Cezanne, Burri, Degas, Modigliani, Duchamp, and many more.
+To complete the experience, Rome also boasts the country’s most important National Gallery of Modern Art, featuring masterpieces by Klimt, Van Gogh, Monet, Boccioni, Cézanne, Burri, Degas, Modigliani, Duchamp, and many others.